ConnectPay Blog » Latest Articles

 #3: DIY Payroll Services

 For companies that just need the tools to help them do payroll themselves, online software options fill this gap.
 This is kind of like doing payroll in-house but without the full staff of payroll experts.
-Two of the most popular DIY payroll services are Intuit and Gusto.

 For some companies, this DIY option is good enough.
-However, there are some downsides, like increased risk of human error and failing to comply with labor and tax laws.
-This brings up another big drawback: the lack of accessibility to experts to ensure you’re doing everything right.
-Even if the software company guarantees strong support, check their customer reviews to see if they’re actually delivering on that promise.
+However, there are some downsides, like an increased risk of human error, and failure to comply with labor and tax laws.

 #4: Small Payroll Bureaus

-Small payroll bureaus offer much more personalized service than larger payroll companies.
 This type of service usually operates with only a handful of employees and manages a limited number of companies’ payroll.

-The possible drawback, although not always the case, is a lack of industry connections or integrations.
-When it comes to technology, they aren’t always up-to-date.
 However, if you’re a small business and need a little bit of help, the small payroll bureaus may be the type of payroll service you should check out first.

 #5: Small Business Payroll Specialists

-For small businesses that need bigger company performance, small business payroll specialists are probably where you need to start.
 This type of payroll service is equipped with cutting-edge technology and enough staffing to handle a larger number of client accounts while still offering personalized service and strong industry connections.

-This is where ConnectPay fits in compared to all other payroll services.
-We have the technology, the expertise, and the staff to manage payroll like the big brands do.
+We have the technology, expertise, and staff to manage payroll like the big-box providers do.
 But, we focus like a laser on the small business world, giving highly personalized service.

 Lisa Tugal, one of our bookkeeping partners, said it like this: